-STUDY DESIGN:Prospective cohort.
-BACKGROUND:Hip and groin injuries are a significant cause of time lost from training and competition in elite soccer.
-OBJECTIVES:To explore the association between pre-season assessments of 1) isometric hip adductor and abductor strength using a novel field-test; and 2) the Copenhagen Hip and Groin Outcome Score (HAGOS), and subsequent hip/groin injury in professional male soccer players.
-METHODS:In total, 204 elite male soccer players from ten professional Hyundai A-League and English Championship League clubs had assessments of hip adductor and abductor strength and completed the HAGOS in the 2017-18 pre-season.
-In-season hip/groin injuries were reported by team medical staff.
-Data reduction was conducted using principal component analysis.
-The principal component for HAGOS and three principal components for strength and imbalance measures were entered with age and prior hip/groin injury into a multivariable logistic regression model to determine their association with prospectively occurring hip/groin injury.
-RESULTS:Twenty-four players suffered at least one hip/groin injury throughout the 2017-18 season.
-The principal component for between-limb abduction imbalance (peak strength in the preferred [kicking] limb - non-preferred limb) (OR = 0.58, 95% CI = 0.38 to 0.90, p = 0.011), the principal component for peak adduction and abduction strength (OR = 0.71, 95% CI = 0.50 to 1.00, p=0.045), and the principal component for HAGOS (OR = 0.77, 95% CI = 0.62 to 0.96, p = 0.022), were independently associated with a reduced risk of future hip/groin injury.
-Receiver operator curve analysis of the whole model revealed an area under the curve of 0.76, which indicates a fair combined sensitivity and specificity of the included variables but an inability to correctly identify all subsequently injured players.
-CONCLUSION:Hip abduction imbalance, favouring the preferred kicking limb, higher levels of hip adductor and abductor strength, and superior HAGOS values, were associated with a reduced likelihood of future hip/groin injury in professional soccer players.
-J Orthop Sports Phys Ther, Epub 17 Sep 2019. doi:10.2519/jospt.2020.9022.
+DESIGN:Prospective cohort.
+OBJECTIVE:To explore the association between preseason assessments of (1) isometric hip adductor and abductor strength using a novel field test and (2) the Copenhagen Hip and Groin Outcome Score (HAGOS) and subsequent hip/groin injury in male professional soccer players.
+METHODS:In total, 204 male elite soccer players from 10 professional A-League and English Football League Championship clubs underwent assessments of hip adductor and abductor strength and completed the HAGOS in the 2017-2018 preseason.
+All subsequent hip/groin injuries were reported by team medical staff.
+Data reduction was conducted using principal-component analysis.
+The principal component for the HAGOS and 3 principal components for strength and imbalance measures were entered, with age and prior hip/groin injury, into a multivariable logistic regression model to determine their association with prospectively occurring hip/groin injury.
+RESULTS:Twenty-four players suffered at least 1 hip/groin injury throughout the 2017-2018 season.
+The principal component for between-limb abduction imbalance (peak strength in the preferred kicking limb - nonpreferred limb) (odds ratio [OR] = 0.58; 95% confidence interval [CI]: 0.38, 0.90; P = .011), the principal component for peak adduction and abduction strength (OR = 0.71; 95% CI: 0.51, 1.00; P = .045), and the principal component for the HAGOS (OR = 0.77; 95% CI: 0.62, 0.96; P = .022) were independently associated with a reduced risk of future hip/groin injury.
+Receiver operating characteristic curve analysis of the whole model revealed an area under the curve of 0.76, which indicates a fair combined sensitivity and specificity of the included variables but an inability to correctly identify all subsequently injured players.
+CONCLUSION:Hip abduction imbalance favoring the preferred kicking limb, higher levels of hip adductor and abductor strength, and superior HAGOS values were associated with a reduced likelihood of future hip/groin injury in male professional soccer players.
+J Orthop Sports Phys Ther 2020;50(5):234-242.
+Epub 17 Sep 2019. doi:10.2519/jospt.2020.9022.